cosmos/cosmos-sdk/docs/interfaces/interfaces-intro.md

 <!--
 order: 1
-synopsis: Typically, SDK applications include interfaces to let end-users interact with the application.
-This document introduces the different types of interfaces for SDK applications.
 -->

 # Interfaces

+Typically, SDK applications include interfaces to let end-users interact with the application.
+This document introduces the different types of interfaces for SDK applications. {synopsis}

 ## Pre-requisite Readings {hide}